Chart Color Schemes

 An assessment of population growth drivers in Chiltern reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for Chiltern, as of Nov 2025 its population is estimated at around 1,614.
-This reflects an increase of 34 people since the 2021 Census, which reported a population of 1,580.
-The change was inferred from AreaSearch's estimate of the resident population at 1,605 following examination of ABS ERP data released in June 2024, and an additional 15 validated new addresses since the Census date.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the Chiltern statistical area's population is estimated at around 1,615 as of Nov 2025.
+This reflects an increase of 35 people (2.2%) since the 2021 Census, which reported a population of 1,580 people.
+The change is inferred from the resident population of 1,610 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 15 validated new addresses since the Census date.
 This level of population equates to a density ratio of 8.1 persons per square kilometer.
-Chiltern's growth rate of 2.2% since census positions it within 2.0 percentage points of the SA3 area's growth rate of 4.2%.
-Population growth was primarily driven by interstate migration contributing approximately 66.0% of overall population gains.
+Chiltern's 2.2% growth since census positions it within 2.6 percentage points of the SA3 area (4.8%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by interstate migration, contributing approximately 66.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Projecting forward with demographic trends, an above median population growth is expected for Australia's regional areas.
-The suburb of Chiltern is projected to increase by 358 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 23.7% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Moving forward with demographic trends, an above median population growth of Australia's regional areas is projected, with the area expected to increase by 357 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 23.5% in total over the 17 years.

 Frequently Asked Questions - Population